yagarea/confgit/README.md

 between confgit and any other config file version system is it's simplicity.
 It makes version control and migration of config files safe and easy.

+**How does it work ?**
+With confgit you does not have to learn any think new.
+Only thing you need is to set up directory where confgit will copy and all files you register.
+In result you have all your config files cenrtalized in one directory where you can edit and maintain your config files with git.

 ## Usage

 #### init
-Initialize git repository for your config files in current directoty and generates config file in "~/.config/confgit.yml" if you do not specify other location using `--config` argument.
+Initialize git repository for your config files in current directory and generates config file in "~/.config/confgit.yml" if you do not specify other location using `--config` argument.